 To get your 'eye in' , I recommend you sit with a very large nettle patch for a couple of hours in high summer on a hot, sunny day - this is because the male flowers open with an (inaudible) pop and fling out their stamen and pollen into the wind.
 This is best seen in sunlight to see the powdery pollen drifting by.
 Then once you can identify these little clusters of male flowers with four stamen pointing out the corners, you can look across to the female plants and view their fluffy stigmas which gives them a frosty, brushy look designed to catch the pollen out of the wind.
 See pictures below.

-So - the seeds grow on the female plant.
+So - Seed ID: the seeds grow on the female plant.
 They are encased in what looks like green bishops hats (mitres) gathered in funny geometric clusters and are best gathered when green.
 Once brown and dry, the seeds are of no use.
 Also, when you pick them green, they don't keep their properties well if you try to dry them as their oils go rancid quite quickly, so they are best used fresh.
-However, you can keep them for a short time in an airtight container in the freezer (up to 3 months).
+However, you can dry them for up to a year or keep them for a short time in an airtight container in the freezer (up to 3 months).

 To gather your seeds, just snip off the strings into a bag or cut down the nettle tops, tie upside down inside a linen bag and give them a good shake to get them out!
 Others suggest pressing them through a seive too.
 They can be a bit tricky to get at but very worth it.